 The following graphic shows how EBITDA multiples have trended over the last 4 years in the hair care services industry.

 Peak Business Valuation enjoys working with small business owners to help maximize their hair salon value.
 We focus on providing valuable information to help you grow, buy, or sell a hair salon.
-We have worked with several salon owners to provide a business valuation.
+We have worked with several salon owners to provide a business valuation or hair salon equipment appraisal.
 Questions are always welcome!
 Please reach out by scheduling a free consultation.